depasify/hackathon/README.md

 After registering, you will be redirected to a page where you will see some details that you will need to do the hackathon.

-The token is **Gohub Hack (GHH)**, it's in Ethereum Sepolia network, you can find all the information [here](https://sepolia.etherscan.io/token/0x8efa809bc27a9d25772b1c1ab69b87462d0312d8#code).
+The token is **Gohub Hack (GHH)**, it's in Ethereum Sepolia network, you can find all the information about the token and the contract in [sepolia.etherscan.io](https://sepolia.etherscan.io/token/0x8efa809bc27a9d25772b1c1ab69b87462d0312d8#code).
+Probably for next steps, you will need the contract address and the abi code.

 ### Send some Tokens to Depasify Wallet:
-Send some of the tokens you receive to the providede Depasify wallet using native TRX technology.
-We recommend using Python or JavaScript.
+Using your desired coding language, send some of the tokens you received to the next Depasify wallet using native transfer technology.
+We recommend using Python or JavaScript, and web3 packages, but there are more available.

-The depasify wallet is: **0x64bc5be8db527c53fdbfbb2a7f928f5dbeff4721**
+The depasify wallet is: **0x64bc5be8db527c53fdbfbb2a7f928f5dbeff4721**.

 ### Send the Transaction to Depasify Platform:
 After completing the transaction to the Depasify wallet, send it to our platform using the API Link Blockchain Payment Depa.
+This way you can operate your digital assets with our platform.

-You can find the documentation here: [https://depasify.readme.io/reference/post_accounts-account-id-link-blockchain-payment](https://depasify.readme.io/reference/post_accounts-account-id-link-blockchain-payment). **Please, include a "currency" field in the payload with the value "GHH".**
+You can find the documentation here: [https://depasify.readme.io/reference/post_accounts-account-id-link-blockchain-payment](https://depasify.readme.io/reference/post_accounts-account-id-link-blockchain-payment).

+**Important**: Please, include a "currency" field in the payload with the value "GHH".

 ### Exchange Tokens for Fiat (Depa Trade API):
 Explore exchanging your tokens for fiat currency using the Depa Trade API.

 You can find the documentation here: [https://depasify.readme.io/reference/post_accounts-account-id-trades](https://depasify.readme.io/reference/post_accounts-account-id-trades)

-The currency pair is **GHHEUR**.
+The currency pair you must trade is **GHHEUR**.

 ### Pay for Beer (Fiat Payment to Gohub Account):
 Finally, try the fiat payment process to buy a beer.
 Use fiat payment to the Gohub account and experience blockchain transactions in everyday scenarios.

-You can find the documentation here: [https://depasify.readme.io/reference/post_accounts-account-id-blockchain-wallets-blockchain-wallet-id-blockchain-payments](https://depasify.readme.io/reference/post_accounts-account-id-blockchain-wallets-blockchain-wallet-id-blockchain-payments)
+You can find the documentation here: [https://depasify.readme.io/reference/post_accounts-account-id-bank-accounts-bank-account-id-fiat-payments](https://depasify.readme.io/reference/post_accounts-account-id-bank-accounts-bank-account-id-fiat-payments)

-Gohub IBAN is: **ES7767130002000000000302**, please include your name in the description.
+The Gohub IBAN is: **ES7767130002000000000302**, please include your name as the description.

 -----